 The Office of the Dean of Students will review the application and documentation to determine if it meets grounds for the requested leave of absence.
+Please allow 2-3 business days for review.
 Staff will contact the student if additional documentation or information is needed.

-If approved, staff will notify the student of approval and any required action and documentation necessary for return.
+Staff will notify the student of approval and any required action and documentation necessary for return.
 The Office of the Dean of Students will then notify the Registrar.
-The Registrar will process the request and determine the effective date for refund purposes.
-The Office of the Registrar will then send official notice of leave to campus departments (this may take 2-3 business days).
+The Office of the Registrar will then send official notice of leave and effective date to campus departments (this may take 2-3 business days).

 Returning from a Medical Leave of Absence: